Ragueel/ftp-uploader/README.md

 # ftp-uploader

-It is a tool to upload files to your ftp server with some conditions.
+It is a tool to upload files to your ftp server with `gitignore` like logic.

-## To get started
+## Getting started
 Install the latest build

 ```sh